queenmcsteve/e-commerce-back-end/README.md

 # Usage

-See the demo video to see database queries using insomnia.
+See the demo video to see database queries using Insomnia.

 # Demonstration